 Setup - Why It Slammed DC

-Below is a GOES Satellite image of the Presidents' Day storm on the afternoon of February 19th.
-This was in the early days of weather satellites, so the picture is not as clear as what you see in modern day on tv.
+Below is a satellite image of the Presidents' Day storm on the afternoon of February 19th, 1979.
+This was in the early days of weather satellites, so the picture is not as clear as what you see in modern day on television.
 Look at the outline of the US, then look for the big comma-shaped clouds on the map.
 At the head of the comma is the center of the low pressure or blizzard, which brought heavy snow to DC and Baltimore.

 Blizzard Aftermath: Digging Out

 Many farmers, who had driven their tractors to the Mall to protest agriculture policy raising prices.
 When the blizzard hit, they were still in DC and helped to dig the city out and clear away the snow from the streets.

 Metro had just expanded from 5 to 38 stops in the years before this event.
 They struggled to clear snow from the 15 miles of track.
 There were very few public commuter buses at the time.
 Driving was difficult with snow-covered roads and mounds of snow blocking cars parked on the street.
 Many Washingtonians ended up walking to get where they needed to go in the days after the blizzard.

 DC had a total of 37.7” of snow that fell during the 1978-1979 winter season, with 30.6” falling in February alone.
 The snow melted quickly and the winter as a whole was warm and wet.

 President's Day Weekend -- Some Of DC's top snow storms

 1979 is not the only year that DC has had a big snow on President's Day weekend.
 A few years later in 1983, the city picked up over 16" of snow.
 And then in 2003, another big snow with over 16" at Reagan National.

 This video is from DC's 2003 President's Day Storm, also known as the "Big Dawg Storm", featuring Howard Bernstein.